Tonight and Every Night: Plot

 One night, RAF pilot Paul Lundy comes to the theater and is infatuated with Ros.
 When German planes discharge their bombs over the theater, the audience and performers take refuge in the basement, and there Paul meets Ros and invites her to dinner.
 She refuses his invitation, but after the raid, she and Judy stop by the neighborhood restaurant, and Paul is waiting with champagne.
 Ros begins to date him, but when he tricks her into coming to his apartment by promising to introduce her to a non-existent soldier from her home town of St. Louis, she feels betrayed and refuses to talk to him.

 Desperate to see Ros, Paul convinces his group captain to request that the Music Box troupe appear at the upcoming RAF theatrical.
 At the RAF show, Paul begs Ros to forgive him, and when he is called away on a mission, she relents and accepts his confession of love.
 Tommy, who is also in love with Ros, begins to drink to dull the pain of rejection.
 After returning from his assignment, Paul tells Ros that he must leave again the next morning, and the two plan to spend an intimate evening at Paul's apartment.
 When they arrive, however, they find that Paul's building has been flattened in a German bombing raid.

-The next day, Paul is planning to propose to Ros when he is called into his ordered to leave immediately on a secret assignment.
+The next day, Paul is planning to propose to Ros when he is ordered to leave immediately on a secret assignment.
 Two weeks pass without word from him, causing Ros to worry.
 One night, she sees several flyers from his squadron, and when they tell her that the entire squadron has been on a two-week leave, she believes that Paul has lost interest in their romance.